Client disconnects from core if downloading scrollback takes over 60 seconds (i.e. on a slow connection)

 SUGGESTED SOLUTION: Disable heartbeat checking while scrollback is being downloaded.

-#1 Updated by hagabaka over 12 years ago
+#1 Updated by hagabaka about 15 years ago

 I have this problem even when I run the core and client on the same machine.
 I have 7 networks and about 40 channels open so it takes a while for the client to download messages on start up.
 The client often displays only a few messages in chat monitor before it gets disconnected by core saying "didn't receive a heart beat for over 60 seconds".
 And I will then need to retry a few times before it finally stays connected.